happycog/Antenna/README.md

 You must be using PHP 5.2+ and you must have either the `cURL` library installed or `allow_url_fopen` enabled.

+*Note for Wistia users*: Wistia doesn't return as much data as the other providers, so not all of the above variables will work.
+Also, you may need to contact Wistia and ask them to enable "oEmbed support" on your account.

 Warranty/License
 -------